Worried about money?

 Assists homeless and hospice charities with construction related projects.
 The aim is to refurbish and develop facilities for the homeless to a much higher standard than would otherwise be possible.
 Visit CRASH website.

-Supports organisations working in the areas of welfare, youth, community, arts, faith, environment, education, health and museums and heritage.
+Supports organisations working in the areas of welfare, youth, community, environment, education, health arts, heritage and faith.
 Visit Garfield Weston Foundation website.

 Supports projects that assist individuals in their return to mainstream society, rather than simply offer shelter or other forms of sustenance.
 Visit Help the Homeless website.

 Offers a variety of grants encouraging the exploration and restoration of our heritage.
-Visit Heritage Lottery Fund website.
+Visit National Lottery Heritage Fund website.

 Supports projects which involve all or most family members in initiatives that support and encourage the family to work as a cohesive unit in tackling problems that face one or more of its members.
 Visit Kelly Family Charitable Trust website.